efarish/efarish.github.io/README.md

 * [Research Projects](https://github.com/efarish/portfolio/tree/main/research):
   * [COVID-19 Feature Importance Analysis](https://github.com/efarish/portfolio/tree/main/research/covid): An analysis of factors that lead to COVID-19 mortality as part of my masters degree.
   * [Evolution of Transformers](https://github.com/efarish/portfolio/tree/main/research/transformers): A video presentation on the NN architectures the evolved into Transformers.
-  * Using [boosting](https://github.com/efarish/portfolio/tree/main/research/abalone) algorithms and Bayesian optimization to analyze a dataset.